CASAS for ESL

-The CASAS exam is intended for students whose native language is not English.
-It measures students' English skills in:
+The CASAS for ESL is intended for students whose native language is not English and wish to enroll in the ESOL program.
+It measures students' English reading and listening skills.

 You do not have to earn a certain score to enroll in the ESOL Program.

-You can take the CASAS exam year-round on any Seminole State campus.
-Please click your preferred testing location for exam hours:
+You can take the CASAS for ESL exam year-round.
+Please click your preferred testing location for test center hours:

-For more information on the CASAS exam, speak with a Seminole State academic counselor or call Seminole State's ESOL Student Services Department at:
+For more information on the CASAS for ESL, speak with a Seminole State academic advisor or call Seminole State's ESOL Student Services Department at:

 - Altamonte Springs Campus: 407.404.6002